 The main hormones that lead to acne are called androgens, which are male hormones that are present in both males and females.
 Androgens are produced at higher levels during puberty.
 Higher levels of androgens lead to increased production of skin oil, clogged pores, and eventually pimples.

 When people reach adulthood, androgen levels typically stabilize, and acne becomes less common.1-3

 In some cases, acne continues into adulthood,4 and this may be because hormone levels stay elevated in some people when they reach adulthood.2

 The Statistics: How Likely Is Acne Beyond Adolescence?

-The following four studies provide statistics on how acne is less common with age.
-The studies also show that women are more likely than men to suffer from acne during adulthood and that adults with darker skin types may be more prone to adult acne than those of lighter skin types.
+You'll see that women are more likely than men to suffer from acne during adulthood and that adults with darker skin types might be more prone to adult acne than those of lighter skin types.

 2008 survey: Males and females report declines in acne with age

 A 2008 research study published in the Journal of the American Academy of Dermatology showed how acne becomes less common with age, for both females and males.
 The study relied on surveys taken by 540 female and 473 male participants to estimate how prevalent acne is according to age.
 The results were split into five different age groups and reported as follows:5